Veyg/currency-exchange-api/README.md

 Make sure to replace `{baseCurrency}`, `{targetCurrency}`, and `{amount}` with the appropriate values.

+For detailed information about the API endpoints and request/response examples, please refer to the [API Documentation](API_DOCUMENTATION.md).

 ## Configuration

 The API requires an API key to access the Open Exchange Rates API.
 Please obtain an API key from the Open Exchange Rates website and update the `application.properties` file with your API key: